-Paddy’s Day in Chicago
+Paddy’s Day In Chicago

-Chicago is hard core on St. Patrick’s Day, they’ve been dyeing the river green for over 50 years!
+Chicago is hardcore on St. Patrick’s Day, they’ve been dyeing the river green for over 50 years!
 With multiple parades, the city parade draws over 300k people along the route.
 The pub changed the light bulbs to be green, the hotel had green drinks, the public fountains had green water to name a few.
 Everywhere you looked was green.
-Kermit the Frog said “it ain’t easy being green” but in Chicago it’s super easy and fun being green (and Irish) for St. Patrick’s day.
+Kermit the Frog said “it ain’t easy being green” but in Chicago, it’s super easy and fun being green (and Irish) for St. Patrick’s day.

 For more from Sue visit Phila Travel Girl.

-Bonus: Paddy’s Day in South Korea
+Bonus: Paddy’s Day In Seoul, South Korea

 The Irish Association of Korea put a big effort into St. Patrick’s Day, the only Irish pub in the country (at the time) gets on board and it was a great, although bitterly cold, day out.
 We couldn’t believe that they went to such lengths to organise a parade, they had live trad music and Irish dancing on stage.
 Guinness had a stand, there was a guy going around handing out free shots of Jameson and Irish stew was being served up; what more could you ask for?

 We ventured up to the festival from Iksan with friends and had one of our best Paddy’s Day celebrations ever.
 The Koreans are known as the ‘Irish of Asia’ and with celebrations like this, it’s no surprise!